 The current REPAYE regulations have created an additional barrier to borrowers being able to access IDR.
 Married borrowers who file separately and want to enroll in IBR, ICR, or PAYE, are being told that they must also provide their spouse's income documentation.
 Finally, this policy is unnecessary.
-According to statements made by Department negotiators during the REPAYE negotiations, roughly 4% of taxpayers file as married filing separately.
+According to statements made by Department negotiators during the REPAYE negotiations, roughly 4% of taxpayers file as married filing separately.35 Yet, only 2% of borrowers in an income-driven repayment plan file separately.
 This suggests that not only are people not choosing this filing status in greater numbers to avoid student loan payments, but in fact a disproportionately low number of people are choosing this option.